liuyic00/circt/docs/Dialects/LTL.md

 ### Until, Always and Eventually

-`ltl.until` and `ltl.always` are *weak*, meaning the property will hold even if the trace does not contain enough clock cycles to evaluate the property. `ltl.eventually` is *strong*, where `ltl.eventually %p` means `p` must hold at some point in the trace.
+`ltl.until` is *weak*, meaning the property will hold even if the trace does not contain enough clock cycles to evaluate the property. `ltl.eventually` is *strong*, where `ltl.eventually %p` means `p` must hold at some point in the trace.

+`always` is not implemented for now, but `always p` could be expressed by `not s_eventually not p`.
+Notice that assertions work globally.
+Properties will be checked from every cycle.

 ### Concatenation and Repetition